sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_FAQ.md

 ## Error enabling Cloud service for the project

 If you receive a message similar to "Error enabling Cloud service for the project" in Studio when trying to enable Cloud services for your project, the Mobile Backend Services (MBS) server may be down, or Studio is unable to connect to the MBS server.
 Try to enable Cloud services later.

-**Please ask your Confluence administrator to update the license for the [MultiExcerpt Plugin for Confluence 4+](https://plugins.atlassian.com/plugins/biz.artemissoftware.confluence.multiexcerpt.MultiExcerptMacro) .**
-**Admin Info: The error is: license VERSION\_MISMATCH**

 See [Troubleshooting Guide](/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_How-tos/Troubleshooting_Guide/#ErrorenablingCloudservicefortheproject) for more details.